AAEVT Anesthesia Society

 Access to Exclusive Resources

-From On-demand CE to scientific papers and timely news, we've got all the current resources in one place for you to keep on top of the latest trends in Equine Anesthesia.
+Anesthesia resources to scientific papers and timely news, we've got all the current resources in one place for you to keep on top of the latest trends in Equine Anesthesia.

-Q&A with Equine Anesthesia Experts
+Q&A with Equine Anesthesia Professionals

 Opt-in to an exclusive community Chat Room to ask questions, share tips, discuss techniques, and learn from each other in a safe space just for equine veterinary anesthesia assistants and technicians!